Introduction

 This inevitably leads to the point where you want to test against a production database.
 However, involving a production database also has its hurdles.

-First, you need to set up an RDBMS on your developer machine and build-server (and maintain it).
+First, you need to set up an RDBMS on your developer machine and a build server (and maintain it).

 And second, since the database is a shared dependency on the testing code, special effort is required to manage test database instances and their states.